GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 # Running the workflow <a name="run"></a>
 ---

-The workflow runs on a simple logic based on nextflow profiles.
+The workflow runs on the concept of nextflow profiles.

-There are three profile categories in the workflow:
+There are three profile categories:
 - **executors**: there are three executors based on where you are working
   - local: this can be used anywhere; your computer (laptop) or any cluster (slurm, pbspro, etc).
   - slurm: cluster running a slurm job workload manager/scheduler.
   - pbspro: cluster running a pbspro job workload manager/scheduler.
 <br>
 - **containers**: there are three containers
   - apptainer: formerly singularity.
-Some clusters might still not run it
+Some clusters might still not run it.
-  - singularity: now apptainer, Some clusters might still run it (actually most systems still do).
+  - singularity: now apptainer.
+Most clusters might still run it.
   - docker: Most clusters do not run docker for security reasons.
 It can be used on local computers.
 <br>
 - **references**: there are two references